 We frequently find that quality leaders prefer to implement their new QMS system in phases.
-First, it delivers real value to their organization right away, but automating and streamlining processes.
+First, it delivers real value to the organization right away, but automating and streamlining processes.
 Second, it gives them a head-start in collecting data for future analytics.
 Third, and perhaps most importantly, early successes build confidence throughout the organization the project is on track to succeed.

-#3: Is it Cloud Friendly, Mobile Friendly, and User-friendly?
+#3: Is it cloud-friendly, mobile-friendly, and user-friendly?

 Is your prospective new QMS system a cloud-based product?
 Does it lend itself easily to the use of mobile devices?
 Is it easy to learn?
 Although we’re combining three different questions here, – but in fact, they’re closely related.

 The adoption of cloud-based software is on the increase, – and for good reason.
-Cloud systems are professionally managed, monitored, and secured 24x7.
+Cloud systems are professionally managed, monitored, and secured 24×7.
 They offer virtually unlimited scalability, and they are available anytime, just about anywhere you can connect to the Internet.

-Mobile-enabled applications to help you extend the reach of your QMS even further, by giving users tools to collect and record data using a tablet device or mobile phone.
+Mobile-enabled applications help you extend the reach of your QMS even further, by giving users tools to collect and record data using a tablet device or mobile phone.
 This eliminates paper-based systems and all of the problems that typically come with them, such as misplaced data collection forms, illegible handwriting, and data entry errors.